Jim Morrison

 The sniper’s rifle is an extension of his eye.
 He kills with injurious vision.

 The assassin (?), in flight, gravitated with unconscious, instinctual insect ease, moth-like, toward a zone of safety, haven from the swarming streets.
-Quickly, he was devoured in the warm, dark, silent maw of the physical theater.
+Quickly, he was devoured in the warm, dark, silent

 Modern circles of Hell: Oswald (?) kills President.
 Oswald enters taxi.
 Oswald stops at rooming house.
 Oswald leaves taxi.
 Oswald kills Officer Tippitt.
 Oswald sheds jacket.
 Oswald is captured.